 As can be seen from the screenshot above, a weighting has been specified for each custom list item as per the model.

-In order to calculate the Rating based on the model previously described, we change the formula for the RiskRating field as shown in the screenshot below:
+In order to calculate the Rating based on the model previously described, we change the formula for the RiskRating field as follows: